rvp-group/mdslam/README.md

 ```

 <h3>View data</h3>

 If you run MD-SLAM with `-o` you can save the graph and the point clouds attached to it.
 If you want to see the output data is enough to run
 ```
 rosrun md_slam show_graph -i path/to/output/file
 ```

 <h3>Evaluate data</h3>

-The file generated from the pipeline containing the graph, can be converted in TUM format
+The file generated from the pipeline containing the graph, can be converted in [TUM](https://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats) groundtruth format
 ```
 timestamp tx ty tz qx qy qz qw
 ```